 We have not been informed any plans on the part of the BSA to develop such a tool.

-I am buying a new build house in Torquay benefiting from help to buy.
-The sellers refused to reduce the price so I negotiated £7000 of extras instead.
-The sale representative told me not to tell my lawyer about the deal as it could adversely affect my loan with Leeds Building Society.
+I am buying my first flat in Torquay with a loan from Aldermore.
+The sellers would not budge the price so I negotiated 6k of additionals instead.
+The estate agent advised me not to tell my lawyer about this side-deal as it could put at risk my mortgage with the lender.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.